 - Mistake #4: Forgetting to discuss conflicts of interest.
 Some wealth managers earn commissions on financial products they recommend, creating potential conflicts of interest.
 Ask how your advisor is compensated to determine whether their recommendations genuinely align with your goals.

-- Mistake #5: Not clarifying communication and availability.
-Misaligned expectations about how frequently you’ll communicate can lead to frustration.
+- Mistake #5: Not clarifying communication style and availability.
+Misaligned expectations about how frequently you’ll communicate and through which channels can lead to frustration.
 Confirm upfront how often you’ll meet, your preferred communication methods, and whether you’ll have direct access to your advisor.

 Bottom Line

 Working with a wealth manager is all about forming a relationship with someone who has a fiduciary duty to you and cares about your money as much as you do.
-Choosing the wrong person for the job has the potential to be disastrous, not only for you but for the next generation if you’re planning to pass wealth on to your heirs.
-Using our tips as a framework can make it easier to find a firm that’ll have your best interests in mind.
+Choosing the wrong person for the job has the potential to be disastrous, not only for you but for the next generation if you are planning to pass wealth on to your heirs.
+Using our tips as a framework can make it easier to find a firm that will have your best interests in mind.

 Tips on Finding a Financial Advisor